planetis-m/compute-sim/readme.md

 - Limited subset of GLSL/compute operations
 - Performance is not representative of real GPU execution

+> [!WARNING]
+> ### Workgroup Scheduling
+> While this emulator runs workgroups using CPU threads, real GPU compute shaders have no fairness guarantees between workgroups.
+This means your code might work correctly in this CPU emulator but fail on real GPU hardware where workgroups can execute in any order and with varying levels of parallelism.
+Do not rely on any assumptions about workgroup execution order or scheduling that might be true in this CPU emulator but not guaranteed on actual GPUs.
+>
+> ### Memory Barriers
+> The emulator does not support GLSL memory barrier operations (memoryBarrier, memoryBarrierBuffer, memoryBarrierShared, memoryBarrierImage, groupMemoryBarrier).
+When porting compute shaders, you must replace all memory barrier calls with subgroupBarrier() calls.
+Be aware that while this substitution works for testing in the emulator, real GPU hardware requires proper memory barriers for correct memory ordering and visibility.

 ## Compile-time Defines

 ### Thread Management